1. Main points

 Precious metals

-In line with international standards, the Office for National Statistics' (ONS's) headline trade statistics contain the UK's exports and imports of non-monetary gold.
-This trade can have a large effect on the size of and change in the UK's headline trade figures.
-This is because a substantial amount of the world's trade in non-monetary gold takes place on the London markets.
+In line with international standards, the Office for National Statistics’ (ONS’s) headline trade statistics contain the UK’s exports and imports of non-monetary gold.
+This trade can greatly influence the size and changes in the UK’s headline trade figures.
+This is because a substantial amount of the world’s trade in non-monetary gold takes place on the London markets.

 Further information on precious metals and their impact can be found in our UK trade bulletin.